OrangeTux/orangetux.nl/content/compile_at91bootstrap_using_docker.md

 is mounted.
 [Here][.config] is a 'real' config with all default settings.

 The build products in `binaries/` are not saved on the host too, just like the configuration.
-In order to save the om the host machine create a directory and mount it as a volume at `/root/at91bootstrap/binaries` in the container.
+In order to save them on the host machine create a directory and mount it as a volume at `/root/at91bootstrap/binaries` in the container.

     #!